501(c)(3) organization: Obtaining status

 The basic requirement of obtaining tax-exempt status is that the organization is specifically limited in powers to purposes that the IRS classifies as tax-exempt purposes.
-Unlike for-profit corporations that benefit from broad and general purposes, non-profit organizations need to be limited in powers to function with tax-exempt status, but a non-profit corporation is by default not limited in powers until it specifically limits itself in the articles of incorporation or nonprofit corporate bylaws.
+Unlike for-profit corporations that benefit from broad and general purposes, non-profit organizations need to be limited in powers to function with tax-exempt status, but a non-profit corporation is by default not limited in powers until specifically limiting itself in the articles of incorporation or nonprofit corporate bylaws.
 This limiting of the powers is crucial to obtaining tax exempt status with the IRS and then on the state level.
 Organizations acquire 501(c)(3) tax exemption by filing IRS Form 1023.
 As of 2006, the form must be accompanied by an $850 filing fee if the yearly gross receipts for the organization are expected to average $10,000 or more.
 If yearly gross receipts are expected to average less than $10,000, the filing fee is reduced to $400.
 There are some classes of organizations that automatically are treated as tax exempt under 501(c)(3), without the need to file Form 1023: